xbeat/Glitch-Community/CONTRIBUTING.md

 Our contribution flow is built around a hunger for creative expression.
 Build things fast, with glitch, and share them.
 Here's how:

-#### On Your Side

 1. You remix this site, play with it, and show us what you made!
 Tweeting [@Glitch](https://twitter.com/glitch) or posting to [our forum](https://support.glitch.com/) are good ways to get our attention.
 2. We say something like "We like what you got, good job!"
 3. Your changes (or something inspired by your changes) are prepared and make their way to our live production site.

-_behind the scenes_ we'll make use of GitHub's Pull Request workflow to incorporate changes.
-If you're a part of that community, then feel free to submit pull requests directly-- if you're not,  don't worry about it and just focus on building and sharing your ideas.

-#### On Our Side

 This site is open source.
 All interactions between this site and Glitch-the-application are using public API endpoints-- there aren't any special privileges or secret endpoints going on.

 This site is also young and hungry.
 We don't have a public "bug list" and a lot of processes that are best to formalize have yet to be.
 And this site believes in a Glitchy future-- it is built, maintained, and deployed entirely within Glitch itself.
 We're living the Glitchy future of web development, and it's a blast.

 Accessible technologies are important to allowing people to contribute.
 As we internally work on the code, we'll move incrementally towards ever-stronger documentation for the special pieces of this site and "boring"(easy to learn, perfectly fine) solutions for the standard components.

+Behind the scenes, we'll make use of GitHub's Pull Request workflow to incorporate changes into the site.
+If you're a part of the GitHub community, then feel free to submit pull requests directly-- if you're not,  don't worry about it and just focus on building cool stuff and sharing your ideas.

 Contribution Workflow